ftc8620-wormgearwarriors/BeepBeep/README.md

 ### BeepBeepCore

-this is the low level simulator code that interfaces with your trajectories
+this is the low level simulator code that interfaces with your trajectories.
+The core code runs the trajectory actions through roadrunner and then captures the telemetry packets that are sent to dashboard.
+The telemtry packets contain the robot position and graphic informaation so it can be drawn on screen.

 ### BeepBeepWin